 Avoid harsh scrubs or abrasive cleansers, and look for skincare products that are gentle and non-irritating.

-4. Moisturize regularly:
+4. Moisturise regularly:

 5. Consider medical treatments: